 License

 Select a license for release of your data.
 We have 2 recommendations: CCO – most accommodating of data reuse, and CCBY – requires attribution

+CCO

 Keywords

 List keywords and separate with commas.
 Using keywords from a controlled vocabulary (CV) will improve the future discovery and reuse of your data.
 The LTER CV is effective at describing ecological and environmental data.
 Access the LTER CV here.
 Try this text mining service to extract LTER CV keywords from your abstract or methods.
 Additionally, determine one or two keywords that best describe your lab, station, and/or project (e.g., Sevilleta Field Station, SEV LTER).
 This will help others discover your data by site/project.